You are responsible for knowing all the CLI commands in this lab.

 We are going to install Python and create a wild task.

-On Mac or in VirtualBox Ubuntu: You can click the + button on the tab in the current Terminal.
+Open a second Termina by clicking the + button next to the tab in the menu of the current Terminal.
 You should see a second “fresh” terminal pane.

 python